If you’re into coffee, you may have noticed some buzz around something called Geisha coffee.

 Here’s an easy Geisha coffee recipe to try

-This recipe uses a Hario V60, but any pour over brewer (like a Chemex) should achieve a similar effect.
+This recipe uses a Hario V60, but any pour-over brewer (like a Chemex) should achieve a similar effect.

-For this recipe, I like to use the thinner filter that the Hario V60 uses.
-In my opinion, the Chemex filters are too thick for this special coffee.
+In my opinion, Chemex filters are too thick for this special coffee.

 Geisha coffee beans with the coffee bean bag next to it.

 I chose to use a slightly finer coffee grind because less ground coffee is used to brew this coffee.
-Slowly pouring the water is the key to the perfect Geisha coffee.
-This is what the coffee grind looks like:

 Now that you know about my thought process, it’s time to brew some coffee yourself: